 Wi-Fi and Bluetooth low energy and dual mode are key technologies for any company looking to address the Internet-of-Things ("IoT").
 Moreover, many companies wish to integrate these connectivity technologies into SoC designs rather than provide connectivity through an additional chip in the system.
-Through our connectivity business unit, we are able to expand further into the Wi-Fi and Bluetooth smart connectivity markets.
-The advent of IoT has resulted in significant demand for connectivity IPs that solves a crucial void in many companies' strategies to address this burgeoning market.
-Wi-Fi and Bluetooth standards are constantly evolving, and the many different end applications where these technologies are being deployed require further customization.
+Yet, Wi-Fi and Bluetooth standards are constantly evolving, and the many new end applications are looking to benefits from these enhancement, which put further pressure on time to market on SoC vendors.
+The advent of IoT has resulted in significant demand for connectivity IPs that addresses this burgeoning market, among which are smart True Wireless Stereo earbuds, sport trackers, smart watches, smart speakers, and many other consumer and IoT devices.
 By licensing rather than developing these technologies in house, companies can now get access to the latest standards and profiles from CEVA without undertaking the expensive research and development costs required to develop these technologies internally.